sjm32/hello-world/README.md

 Creating a simple Hello World program.
 I am a student learning about coding and using Github.
 I have been studying for about 8 months and learned a lot in that time.
+Some extra info about me -  I was previously an Administration Assistant.